Our Pillars

 By equipping young people with relevant skills and connecting them to employment pathways, the Foundation aims to foster a generation of engaged, productive youth who actively contribute to their communities’ development.

-Economic Diversification Pilar
+Economic Diversification Pillar

 Access to Energy